AdaptiveConsulting/ReactiveTraderCloud/src/client/README.md

 ```

 #### Aliases
-As mentioned in features, the default webpack configuration provides some globals and aliases to make your life easier.
+As mentioned in features, the default webpack configuration provides some globals and aliases to make your life easier when importing from deep folder depths.
 These can be used as such:

 ```js
 // current file: ~/src/views/some/nested/View.js